fasunwon/Whack-a-mole/README.md

 SID: 200384651
 Date: December 7th, 2020

-This entire progrsm was coded using Cortex-M3 Arm Assembly
+This entire program was coded using Cortex-M3 Arm Assembly

 1) WHAT THE GAME IS:
 	This LED Whack-a-mole game has 4 LEDs with 4 corresponding pushbuttons.